vsteve96/SaveTheWorld/README.md

 ## Take Action Form

-This repository contains the HTML code for the "Take Environmental Action" form on the EarthSavers website.
-This form allows users to express their interest in participating in various environmental initiatives.
-Below is an overview of the key components of the HTML code:

 - This page includes a form that users can fill out to express their interest in environmental action.
 - The form includes fields for the user's full name, email address, phone number, location, preferred action area, frequency of participation, availability, preferred transportation, and a comments/message box to provide option for addig any more relevant information.
 - Users can select their preferred action area from a dropdown menu and specify their frequency, availability, and transportation preferences.